s2t2/tweet-analysis-2020/NOTES.md

 Except running it immediately puts my laptop into disarray - high memory and CPU usage.
 So need to figure a way to run on server instead.
 Maybe run on an AWS server, or trick Heroku into saving / updating a file.
 Or maybe run on my Windows loaner laptop that I don't care as much if it breaks.

 To be continued...

+We could either run on a larger server where memory isn't as constrained, or could save the graph object in parts (assuming it is possible to re-assemble them later).